kindone/cppproptest/doc/Generators.md

 }); // generates even numbers only
 ```

-All generators and combinators of `cppproptest` produce decorated generators, so that you can use the utility methods with ease.

 ## Arbitraries

-An `Arbitrary` refers to globally defined default generator for a type.
+An `Arbitrary` refers to globally defined default _generator_ for a type.
 You can additionaly define an `Arbitrary<T>` for your type `T`, if it isn't already defined yet.
 By defining an `Arbitrary`, you can omit the custom generator argument that would have been needed to be passed everytime you define a property for that type.
 Following shows an example for defining an `Arbitrary`.
 Note that it should be defined under `proptest` namespace in order to be accessible in the framework.

 ```cpp
 namespace proptest { // you should define your Arbitrary<T> inside the namespace